Best Asana Alternatives in 2026: 9 Tools That Actually Deliver

 7. Hive — Best for Flexible Workflow Teams

 Hive is a project management tool with a flexible architecture that lets teams mix and match how they see and structure their work.
-It positions itself as an "action-oriented" platform — everything is designed to help teams move faster, with features like Hive Actions (tasks that can be sent between users), resourcing tools, and a built-in email client that lets you manage your inbox right alongside your projects.
+It positions itself as action-oriented — everything is designed to help teams move faster, with features like Hive Actions (tasks that move between users), resourcing tools, and a built-in email client that lets you manage your inbox right alongside your projects.

 Here's the deal with Hive: it doesn't get nearly enough attention.
-In a category dominated by ClickUp, Monday, and Notion, Hive quietly offers a comparable feature set with — in my experience — a slightly gentler onboarding curve.
-Hive's AI features have also expanded significantly and now help with summaries, drafting, and automated status updates.
+In a category dominated by ClickUp, Monday, and Notion, Hive quietly offers comparable features with what I'd say is a slightly gentler onboarding curve.
+Hive's AI capabilities have also expanded significantly and now help with summaries, drafting, and automated status updates.

 Key Features